dardarchen/WAFdatachallenge/README.md

-This is an analysis I completed of Airbnb's in Hawaii as part of Wharton Analytics Fellows.
+This is an analysis I completed of Airbnbs in Hawaii as part of Wharton Analytics Fellows.